fkromer/awesome-ros2/readme.md

 - [NuttX](https://github.com/microROS/NuttX) - NuttX fork of the official one for use with micro-ROS.
 - [RIOT](https://github.com/RIOT-OS/RIOT) - RIOT is a real-time multi-threading operating system (...,) real-time capabilities, small memory footprint, (...)
 API offers partial POSIX compliance.
 - [eMCOS](https://www.esol.com/embedded/emcos.html) - POSIX-compliant real-time OS for many-core processors expected to suppport AUTOSAR in the future.

+## Forks

+- [Apex.OS](https://www.apex.ai/products) - Apex.OS is a fork of ROS 2 that has been made so robust and reliable that it can be used in safety-critical applications.

 ## Documentation